Foundations & Strategic Plan

 With this combination of a five-year consistent commitment to specific areas of growth for gender justice and annual flexibility and recalibration, we aim to do the greatest possible good within the bounds of our limited resources.

-The action steps named in this version of the Strategic Plan are those which have been set for the 2022 - 2023 school year.
-For many, a next step in a subsequent year is already clear.
-For others, we are excited to use this year as a pilot that helps us find our way.
+The action steps named in this version of the Strategic Plan are those which have been set for the 2024 - 2025 school year.

 The drafting of annual action steps helps us to focus and pace our work and be honest about our capacities.